ZornLab/Mona/README.md

 ## Getting started

-Opening Mona is done using the code below, which should launch it within your web browser.
-At the moment Mona has been tested for local use, but hosting is also possible.
+Open Mona using the code below, which should launch it within your web browser.
+At the moment Mona is focused on local use, but hosting is also possible.

 ```
 library(Mona)